TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

 require_relative 'lib/sort'
 ```

-`require 'csv'` is going to look for a `csv.rb` in the Ruby's `$LOAD_PATH` global variable which by default contains the Ruby standard library.
+`require 'csv'` is going to look for a `csv.rb` in the Ruby's `$LOAD_PATH` global variable, which by default contains the Ruby standard library.
 There are other file extensions it might look for, but this is not important at this point—just remember that the `require`s look for some extensions like `.rb` without the need to declare them explicitly.
-In addition to that, if it doesn't find that file in `$LOAD_PATH` it is going to look through installed gems (more on those later) to see if the file is there.
+In addition to that, if it doesn't find that file in `$LOAD_PATH`, it is going to look through installed gems (more on those later) to see if the file is there.

 Both of those approaches (`require` and `require_relative`) are going to execute the file, allowing you to use their contents.
-If you try to require something for the second time, nothing will happen, and the requires will return `false`.
+If you try to require something for the second time, nothing will happen and those `require`s will return `false`.

-Convention is that `require_relative` is used for your own code, while `require` is used for things outside of it, like gems that your app depend on.
+The convention is that `require_relative` is used for your own code while `require` is used for things outside of it, like gems that your app depend on.

-Benefit of this approach is that you don't need to hold all the code for part of your app in one file:
+The benefit of this approach is that you don't need to hold all the code for part of your app in one file.
+Say this is your file structure:

 ```text
 ├── lib